DeltaBG/docker-icinga2/README.md

 `MSMTP_TLS`, `MSMTP_ACCOUNT`, `MSMTP_HOST`, `MSMTP_PORT`, `MSMTP_FROM`, `MSMTP_USER` and `MSMTP_PASSWORD`.
 If you are not planning to have mail notifications,
 you can simply skip configuring your environment file and use the defalt values.

+If you want to update your SMTP credentials, you will need to redact the .env file and then re-run docker-compose.

 ## Reference

 ### Environment variables